theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) from JetBrains is one of the leading IDEs in the Java/Scala community, and it has excellent support for Pekko HTTP.
 This section of the tutorial describes how to set up, test and run the sample project in IntelliJ.

+Refer also to the external instructions from the [JetBrains documentation](https://www.jetbrains.com/help/idea/sbt-support.html#import_sbt)

 ## Setting up the project

 To add the Pekko HTTP example project to IntelliJ, follow these steps: